syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/01.identity-and-access/docs.en.md

 ### Projects

-Every cloud resource, like virtual machines, belong to a certain project.
+Every cloud resource, like virtual machines, belongs to a certain project.
 It might be good practice to separate unrelated pieces of infrastructure into different projects.
+If you need separate projects, please contact the [Support (support@syseleven.de)](../../06.Support/default.en.md).

 ### Groups